 We may not consciously acknowledge it, but envy is a universally feared emotion, and it has the potential to decimate individuals as well as societies.

 (Think political motives on a grand scale that are fuelled by nothing other than envy).

-I don’t want to turn this into a political piece, but just as an example of political moves fuelled by envy, you can consider political parties appealing to the envious people in a population by promising to tax the rich more and the poor less (or not taxing them at all).
+I don’t want to turn this into a political piece, but just as an example of envy at a society or governmental level, you can consider political parties appealing to the envious people in a population by promising to tax the rich more and the poor less (or not taxing them at all).